 3. How should a bracelet fit?

-A perfect chain bracelet should move a little on your wrist, and you should be able to slide one or two fingers between the chain and the wrist.
-A rigid bangle should have some movement, but it shouldn’t slide over the heel of your hand too easily.
+A perfect bracelet should move a little on your wrist, and you should be able to slide one or two fingers between the chain and the wrist.
+A bangle should have a little more movement than a link bracelet, but it shouldn’t slide over the heel of your hand too easily.